vestrel00/contacts-android/index.md

 **The API does not and will not force you to use any frameworks (e.g. RxJava or Coroutines/Flow)!**
 All core functions of the API live in the `core` module, which you can import to your project all by itself.
 Don't believe me?
 Take a look at the dependencies in the `core/build.gradle` :D

 So, feel free to use the core API however you want with whatever libraries or frameworks you want, such as Reactive, Coroutines/Flow, AsyncTask (hope not), WorkManager, and whatever permissions handling APIs you want to use.

 All other modules in this library are **optional** and are just there for your convenience or for reference.

-I also made sure that **all core functions and entities are interoperable with Java 7+.** So, if you were wondering why I’m using a semi-builder pattern instead of using named arguments with default values, that is why.
+I also made sure that **all core functions and entities are interoperable with Java.** So, if you were wondering why I’m using a semi-builder pattern instead of using named arguments with default values, that is why.
 I’ve also made some other intentional decisions about API design to ensure the best possible experience for both Kotlin and Java consumers without sacrificing Kotlin language standards.
 It is Kotlin-first, Java-second (with love and care).

 > Modules other than the core module are not guaranteed to be compatible with Java.